Debasish-87/Debasish-87/README.md

 I build Kubernetes runtime security systems using eBPF — intercepting syscalls to detect and terminate malicious processes in real time.

-Work involves Linux internals, syscall tracing, and translating kernel-level telemetry into deterministic security enforcement.
+I work at the Linux kernel level — tracing syscalls and translating kernel-level telemetry into deterministic security enforcement.

 Contributor to Falco, Helm, and Kubernetes — fixing bugs in production-grade systems.

+🔧 Currently exploring internals of: `bcc` · `cilium` · `kops` 📬 Open to full-time roles in runtime security / eBPF / Kubernetes infrastructure

+---

 ## Open Source Contributions